 The Visual Bucket List Foundation helps children who are losing their vision to create visual memories they can remember after they completely go blind.
 There are certain eye diseases which predictably result in the complete loss of vision.
-The foundation is set out to provide children with such diseases to experience things which otherwise cannot be fully explained to blind people.
+The foundation set out to provide children with such diseases to experience things which otherwise cannot be fully explained to blind people.

 Remington meets a giraffe in the Columbus Zoo

-The foundation was started by Steve and Christine Myers in 2016 in Ohio, when they found out that their daughter, Lizzy is one of the children who will ultimate lose her vision.
+The foundation was started by Steve and Christine Myers in 2016 in Ohio, when they found out that their daughter, Lizzy is one of the children who will ultimately lose her vision.
 At the time Lizzy was 5 years old, already diagnosed with Usher Syndrome.
 One out of 17000 people have this condition.
-Her parents were set out to show her as much of the world as possible while she is able to see.
+Her parents were set out to show her as much of the world as possible while she can see.
 The started a so called bucket list, always evolving, showing Lizzy as much as possible from the world, be it big or small.
 But they took it a step further, and wanted to provide similar experiences to other children who are losing their vision.

 They worked with a few children to grant their visual wishes, such as seeing animals in the San Diego safari park, dig for fossils in South Dakota, or tour an aircraft with the US Navy.